begmaroman/towns-chat-history-bot/README.md

 - Monitor OpenAI usage to stay within rate limits and quotas.

 ## TODO:
-- Efficient memory usage; introduce persistent storage like SQLite or Redis
 - Update timeframe if there are too many messages and inform user about it
 - Improve session management
 - Improve hard messages limits